Yahweasel/libav.js/README.md

     git checkout master
     git fetch upstream
     git merge upstream/master
+    git push
     ```
- 1. Switch to the descript branch and create a branch to make a PR for the upstream sync
+ 1. Switch to the descript branch and create a branch to make a PR for the upstream sync (combining it with other changes if you have them)
     ```
     git checkout descript
     git checkout -b <name the update branch>